Peritoneal biopsy

 What is a peritoneal biopsy?

+During a biopsy, a small piece of tissue is removed so that it can be looked at under a microscope.
 Your doctor may suggest a biopsy of the peritoneum (lining that covers the organs in the tummy) to help diagnose peritoneal mesothelioma.
-During a biopsy, a small piece of tissue is removed so that it can be looked at under a microscope.
 It can be done in 2 ways.

-Laparoscopy
+Laparoscopy (keyhole surgery)

 A laparoscopy allows the doctor to look at other areas in your tummy (abdomen) and take more biopsies if needed.
 It is done under general anaesthetic.
 Your doctor will make a small cut in the tummy wall.
 They will put a thin tube with a light and camera at the end (laparoscope) into your tummy.
+They can then take a small biopsy of the peritoneum.
+They will also check nearby organs to see if the mesothelioma has spread.

 CT or ultrasound guided biopsy

 The doctor will give you a local anaesthetic to numb the area.
 They use an ultrasound or a CT scan to help guide them to the right place.
-Then, they pass a special type of needle through your skin into the area they want to take a biopsy from.
+They pass a special type of needle through your skin into the area they want to take a biopsy from.
 The needle has a tip that can cut out a small sample of tissue.

 After the biopsy